Von Willebrand Disease (VWD)

 will check your child for signs of bruising and bleeding.
 They will ask many questions

-about your child's symptoms and about your family history.
-Samples of your child's
+about your child's symptoms and your family history.
+Samples of your child's blood

 -